Polymer Clay Miniature Food Charms: Bowls, Fish, and Tiny Toppings

 Many miniature food earrings are easier to bake flat and finish lightly.

-A flat ceramic tile can help keep a flat-backed piece calmer during baking, but follow the clay brand's baking directions and support any raised or projecting details that might slump.
-If you want extra shine on decorative broth, yolk, or pastry details, test the exact clay-compatible finish on a baked sample first.
-Keep the coating thin so it does not pool in grooves, and do not treat the finish as food-safe, waterproof, or required.
+A flat ceramic tile can help keep a flat-backed piece more even during baking, but follow the clay brand's baking directions and support any raised or projecting details that might slump.
+If you want extra shine on decorative broth, yolk, or pastry details, try the clay-compatible finish on a baked sample first.
+Keep the coating thin so it does not pool in grooves.
+Extra shine does not make a decorative clay food piece food-safe, washable, or better for water exposure.

 - shallow ramen bowl studs